tommy-fox/magnatagatune/README.md

 We used the magnatagatune dataset, obtained from the MIREX website, which consists of over 20,000 mono audio files each 30 seconds long.
 We used 75% of the data for training and 25% for testing.
 The dataset consisted of raw audio files, classified into 188 genre classes specified in a CSV file. <br><br>

 We used Librosa to load audio files, then divided each sample into 30 roughly 1-second(0.96 seconds) segments.
 From this, we extracted Mel spectrograms, designating resolution to be 64 frequency bins and 96 time frames.
 As a result, the features extracted for each audio clip are a tensor of (30,96,64). <br>
 Finally we randomly selected one (96,64) slice out of this tensor and designated it as the input to the network.
-To improve training speed, we preprocessed all audio files and stored the Mel spectrograms along with the class label in Pickle files on our virtual machine. <br><br><br>
+To improve training speed, we preprocessed all audio files and stored the Mel spectrograms along with the class label in Pickle files on our virtual machine. <br><br>

 <b> Training </b><br>
 We trained the network using a GPU installed on a virtual machine instance provided by the Google Cloud Platform. <br>